-Act 895 also amended the statute outlining the drug court system in the state.
+Act 895 amended the statute outlining the drug court system in the state.
 The amendment expanded the definition of specialty courts to include other specialty courts, such as HOPE court, Veterans Court, juvenile drug court, etc. All specialty court programs operated by a circuit court or district court must be approved by the Supreme Court in the administrative plan submitted under Supreme Court Administrative Order No.14.
-The Administrative Office of the Courts shall evaluate and make finding with respect to all specialty court programs operated by a circuit court or district court or district court in this state and refer the findings to the Supreme Court.
+The Administrative Office of the Courts evaluate and make finding with respect to all specialty court programs operated by a circuit court or district court or district court in this state and refer the findings to the Supreme Court.
 An evaluation under this section shall reflect nationally recognized and peer-reviewed standards for each particular type of specialty court program.
-The office shall also establish, implement, and operate a uniform specialty court program specialty court program resources are uniformly directed to high-risk and medium-risk offenders, and that specialty court programs provide effective and proven practices that reduce recidivism, as well as other factors such as substance dependency, among participants.
-They should also establish an evaluation process that ensures that any new and existing specialty court program that is a drug court meets standards for drug court operation and promulgate rules to be approved by the Supreme Court to carry out the evaluation process under this section.
+The office strives to establish, implement, and operate a uniform specialty court program evaluation process to ensure specialty court program resources are uniformly directed to high-risk and medium-risk offenders, and that specialty court programs provide effective and proven practices that reduce recidivism, as well as other factors such as substance dependency, among participants.
+They also establish an evaluation process that ensures that any new and existing specialty court program that is a drug court meets standards for drug court operation and promulgate rules to be approved by the Supreme Court to carry out the evaluation process under this section.

-A specialty court program shall be evaluated under the following schedule.
-(1) A specialty court program application submitted on or after the effective date of this act shall require evaluation of the specialty court program based on the proposed specialty court Printed: 7/29/2019 3:14 PM - Arkansas - OMB No. 0930-0168 Approved: 04/19/2019 Expires: 04/30/2022 program plan; (2) A specialty court program established on or after the effective date of this act shall be evaluated after its second year of funded operation; (3) A specialty court program in existence on the effective date of this act shall be evaluated under the requirements of this section prior to expending resources budgeted for fiscal year 2019; and (4) A specialty court program shall be reevaluated every two years after the initial evaluation.
+A specialty court program is evaluated under the following schedule.
+(1) A specialty court program application submitted on or after the effective date of the act requires evaluation of the specialty court program based on the proposed specialty court program plan; (2) A specialty court program established on or after the effective date of this act shall be evaluated after its second year of funded operation; (3) A specialty court program in existence as of fiscal year 2019 shall be evaluated under the requirements of this section prior to expending resources budgeted for the next fiscal year; and (4) A specialty court program shall be reevaluated every two years after the initial evaluation.
 All of these "specialty courts" are utilized to screen and provide services to individuals with both mental health and/or substance abuse use disorders prior to adjudication.

-Affordable Care Act - Medicaid - Arkansas Works:
+Medicaid - Arkansas Works:

 The Department of Human Services has worked closely with Arkansas Community Corrections and the Arkansas Department of Corrections in-order to assist with in the enrollment of individuals transitioning out of prison on the state's traditional Medicaid, Arkansas Work's Expansion program or Private Options.
-With process tweaks, the agencies have been able to get individuals private insurance that reimburses for behavioral health services.
+With process tweaks, the agencies have been able to get individuals private insurance that reimburses for behavioral health services upon their release date.